RSKriegs/finnhub-streaming-data-pipeline/README.md

 - add persistent volume for Kafka

 Adding persistent volumes at message broker stage would add some fail-safe storage and relability to the system.
 In case of system failure, the raw data could be retrieved later for transformation.

+- volumeMounts instead of Dockerfiles

+For some features, for example Grafana dashboards or Kafka setup script, volumeMounts would be more convenient rather than copying content into Docker image.

 - verifying environment parametrization & Kubernetes configuration